Activate, suspend, or revoke a card

 - Select the card you want to activate.

-- In the Card details screen that appears, select Activate card.
+- In the Card details screen, select Activate card.

 post